Are we a match? Are we a match

 It shifts your mindset from delivering a sales pitch to enabling a dialogue.
 It fosters trust and collaboration without making your customers feel like you’re in it only for transactions and paychecks.

-In this post, we’ll dive into the nuances of relationship selling and explore its benefits, challenges, and techniques.
+In this post, we’ll dive into the nuances of relationship selling to explore its benefits, challenges, and techniques.

 What is relationship selling?